OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 1. Make sure you have Node.js installed and added to your `PATH` varable.
 2. Make sure you have installed all the required Node.js packages using the `npm install` command as described above.
-3. Navigate to the Orchard solution folder where the file `Gulpfile.js` is located.
+3. Navigate to the Orchard Core solution folder where the file `Gulpfile.js` is located.
 4. Execute one of the commands `gulp build`, `gulp rebuild` and `gulp watch` to execute the corresponding Gulp task.

 ### Using Visual Studio